San-Jose-State-University-Students/Inferno-Alert-WildFire-Prediction-System/Data/README.md

 Following is the scale that is used to check the possibility of wildfire taken from Canadian government records provided by National Wildfire Coordinating Group as a part of National Fire Danger Rating System developed jointly by United States and Canada:

   ![wildfire](https://github.com/San-Jose-State-University-Students/Inferno-Alert-WildFire-Prediction-System/blob/main/Data/FWI%20Scale.png)

+  The folder also contains a report of visualizations generated from the data analysis of this custom dataset.